Antony123-007/react-get-post/README.md

-This repo contains the code to send a GET and POST request to springboot
+This repo contains the code to send a GET and POST request to springboot from React.